ShootingStar91/toska-book-club/README.md

 - `npm test` – Run tests in watch mode
 - `npm run test:run` – Run all tests once
 - `npm run test:api` – Run backend tests
+- Init test data with `npm run init-suggesting` or `init-voting` or `init-results`.
+They will have the voting cycle in a specific state.

 ### Tips